ammiranda/ammiranda.com/content/posts/fixing-hugo-build-using-github-actions.md

 ## The Solution

 First I had to determine why the hugo warnings happened.
 I installed the theme using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) within my project's `themes` directory.
-I noticed that the repo on Github did not have the `themes/hugo-coder` directory populated but merely showed that it was a link to the theme repository referenced in the `.gitmodules` file.
+I noticed that the repository on Github did not have the `themes/hugo-coder` directory populated but merely showed that it was a link to the theme repository referenced in the `.gitmodules` file.
 However I had cloned the theme repository into my site's repository I had on my local machine which provided the page primitives the generation process needed.
 Through reviewing the `git submodule` documentation I noticed this section:

 {{< figure src="/images/git-submodules-init-update.png" alt="git submodule documentation section denoting the git submodule init and git submodule update flow" >}}